-While using planners can be easy – they make great doodle pads and drink coasters – how do all these other moms know how to effectively use a calendar / planner for an organized life… you know, those moms who actually get places on time?
+While using planners can be easy – they make great doodle pads and drink coasters – how do all those other moms know how to effectively use a calendar / planner for an organized life… you know, the moms who actually get places on time?
 Welcome, dear beginners, to Planner 101…

 How To Keep Up With Life By Learning to Effectively and Successfully Use a Planner (for Beginners)

 Welcome back to my series (Home Management 101) on getting it together and rocking the organizing stuff.
 If you haven’t read The First Step to an Organized Life (Home Management 101: Post 2), I suggest going there now.

 Also How to Keep Track of…Everything!.
 I barely got started and already realized I need a note about how to remember stuff.
 It’s not part of the series, but if you don’t have a way to remember stuff for later, it will help.

 I’ll warn you now, this post is not for the faint of heart.
 It’s a doozy.
 I tried to chunk it up but, girlfriend, I just couldn’t do it.
 It needs to stay intact.